 4) Turn off iCloud Photos and My Photo Stream.

-iCloud Photos has now been successfully disabled and will no longer backup your iPhone photos/videos to iCloud.
+iCloud Photos is now successfully disabled and will no longer back up your iPhone photos and videos to iCloud.

 You can now set up auto upload of photos from your iPhone to Google Photos.
-This means that you won’t have to manually backup photos to the service, and you’ll also have more space on iCloud for phone backups.
+This means you won’t have to manually back up photos to the service.
 Here’s how to go about it.

 1) Open the Google Photos app on your iPhone.

-2) Tap on your profile picture on the top right corner and select Google Photos Settings.
+2) Tap your profile picture from the top right corner and select Google Photos settings.

-Your photos and videos from your iPhone should now automatically backup to Google Photos.
-Once everything is backed up, you can even delete the photos/videos from you device if you’re running out of storage.
+Your iPhone photos and videos should now automatically back up to Google Photos.
+Once everything is backed up, you can even delete the photos and videos from your device’s Photos app if you’re running out of storage.

 If you’re looking for an alternative to iCloud Photos, then Google Photos is a great choice.
 It offers plenty of features, 15GB of free storage space, and works well with iPhones and iPads.
-We hope this tutorial has helped you backup all your photos/videos and set up auto-upload of photos to Google Photos from your iPhone.
+We hope this tutorial helped you back up all your memories to Google Photos.